mymindstorm/matrix-appservice-mumble/README.md

 # matrix-appservice-mumble

-A simple Matrix to Mumble bridge.
+A Matrix to Mumble bridge.
 It sends messages between bridged rooms and tells you when people join / leave Murmur.

-## Install
+## Installation

-### These instructions are for a development version, please use the instructions located [here](https://github.com/mymindstorm/matrix-appservice-mumble/tree/v0.2.0#install)
+### These instructions are for a development version, please use the instructions located [here](https://github.com/mymindstorm/matrix-appservice-mumble/tree/0.2.0-install-instructions#matrix-appservice-mumble)

 ### Compiling Murmur with gRPC support